 Better still, the business doesn’t need to make any long-term commitments to a leased line if they don’t need the specialized characteristics that leased lines provide.
 A business can, for example, now easily take advantage of seasonal opportunities such as setting up a temporary retail outlet for the holiday shopping season or an office for tax preparers in the weeks leading up to April 15.
 Plus the savings generated by reducing the amount of IT time required to set up those offices and see the return on investment (ROI) is achieved a lot sooner.

 Improved Employee Productivity: When all data is backhauled to a central data center, a lot more application latency is added, negatively impacting application performance.
 That may be acceptable when a user is remotely accessing an application hosted in that data center (often it is not).
 But when that application resides in the cloud, the performance of, for example, a Microsoft Office 365 application, can deteriorate.
 Suddenly end users become a lot less enthusiastic about making the transition to the cloud.
 Some more advanced SD-WAN solutions provide local cloud-breakout capabilities, allowing policy-based decisions on what traffic to backhaul to a centralized location for deeper inspection, and what traffic can go directly to the Internet with minimal risk (e.g. well-known applications like SalesForce, Office 365, Box.com, Dropbox, etc).
-In fact, a strong business case can be made for making an SD-WAN implementation a core element of any transition to cloud applications.
+In fact, a strong business case for SD-WAN can be made for making an SD-WAN implementation a core element of any transition to cloud applications.

 Business Continuity: Depending on a single network, connection to access applications creates a single point of failure.
 If there is packet loss or increased latency in the connection used to access the application, performance will suffer.
 Worse yet, if the connection fails, the remote office is offline.
 SD-WANs limit that risk by giving the remote office the ability to access applications across multiple services simultaneously including broadband Internet connections, with or without an MPLS leased line being active.
 There may be certain applications that need access to a corporate data center or need more detailed security inspection, and for these applications access may be blocked.
 But, at the very least, employees in that remote office will be able to continue working and get to common cloud applications.
 And in cases where SD-WANs provide the ability to run traffic over multiple connections (even over LTE), failure of an MPLS line does not impact business continuity since the SD-WAN can simply use available connections to reach corporate data centers and the Internet.